upenn-embedded/final-project-website-submission-f25-t19-f25-rapidbits/README.md

 *What were your results?
 Namely, what was the final solution/design to your problem?*

+The final result of our project is a fully working Indoor Air Quality Monitor that measures CO₂, TVOC, temperature, and humidity in real time.
+The ATmega328PB reads sensor data every second, shows the values on the LCD screen, and gives fast feedback through an RGB LED and buzzer when air quality becomes poor.
+We also added UART communication for debugging and Wi-Fi support through an ESP32 to upload sensor data to the cloud.
+The system responds quickly to environmental changes, is stable during long-term operation, and provides clear visual and sound alerts to help users understand the air quality around them.

 #### 3.1 Software Requirements Specification (SRS) Results

 *Based on your quantified system performance, comment on how you achieved or fell short of your expected requirements.*